 - LIHTC Income Averaging– Income Averaging will allow for greater income diversity and deeper affordability in LIHTC-funded projects and support development in high cost areas as well as rural low-income areas.

-- Temporary 12.5% LIHTC Allocation Increase will result in a $55 million increase in estimated equity value allowing for the development of an additional 279 affordable housing units in NY annually.
+- Temporary 12.5% LIHTC Allocation Increase will result in a $55 million increase in estimated equity value allowing for the additional development of around 300 affordable housing units in NY annually.
 The 4-year 12.5 percent increase in LIHTC allocations starting in 2018 and lasting until 2021 will yield $3 billion nationwide in the development and preservation of additional affordable housing units.
 Novogradac estimates that national production will increase by approximately 28,400 affordable rental homes over 10 years compared to current law, but unfortunately this gain only accounts for 8% of the national 235,000 units lost due to tax reform’s lowered corporate tax rate.
 There is still more to work to do in the future to rectify the entirety of this loss.

 National and NY affordable housing advocates should celebrate this hard-fought victory, but we must also use this great momentum to reinvigorate our efforts to protect and increase FY 2019 HUD funding levels and to advance affordable housing policy to address our nation’s housing crisis!